About Kerry

 KERRY LEE is the Co-Artistic Director of the Atlanta Chinese Dance Company, where she began her dance journey under the direction of her mother Hwee-Eng Lee while also immersing herself in the pre-professional ballet world.
 After graduating from Stanford University with an engineering degree and working for a top-ranked economic consulting firm, she followed her heart into the professional dance world in New York City.
 As a traditional Chinese and modern/contemporary dancer, she toured nationally and internationally with the Nai-Ni Chen Dance Company, H.T.
 Chen & Dancers, Dance China NY, and gloATL before returning home to co-lead the Atlanta Chinese Dance Company with her mother.
 The troupe of 100+ dancers has enchanted diverse audiences through twenty-one original full-evening productions and hundreds of community outreach performances for schools/universities, museums, libraries, senior centers, military bases, arts festivals, international days, corporate events, Asian American community celebrations and more.
 The company has been the recipient of several grant awards from the National Endowment for the Arts and Georgia Council for the Arts.
 Among other honors, Kerry was the only Chinese dancer among the finalists who received a ticket on So You Think You Can Dance Season 11 and was a recipient of the Louis Sudler Prize in the Performing and Creative Arts.

 For many years Kerry worked at the intersection of the arts and activism on staff at Alternate ROOTS (a regional arts service organization based in the South), where she is still a longtime member.
 She has also been politically active in the Asian American community in Georgia.
 These life-changing experiences have been instrumental in propelling her toward addressing social justice issues and sharing rarely told Chinese American stories through Chinese dance choreography.
-Representative works include “Ribbon Dance of Empowerment: Chinese Dance through the Eyes of an American” (2019), “Together: Yingge and Hip Hop Unite” (2021), and “We Belong Here: Rising Against Asian Hate” (2023).
-Her choreography has been discussed in China’s prestigious Beijing Dance Academy Forum as an example of innovative Chinese dance work reflecting Chinese diaspora communities.
+Representative works include “Ribbon Dance of Empowerment: Chinese Dance through the Eyes of an American” (2019), “Together: Yingge and Hip Hop Unite” (2021), “We Belong Here: Rising Against Asian Hate” (2023), and “White Collar Wuxia” (2024).
+Her choreography has been discussed in China’s prestigious Beijing Dance Academy Forum as an example of innovative Chinese dance work reflecting Chinese diaspora communities and performed at the national Dance/USA conference.

 Kerry enjoys sharing Chinese dance and Chinese American stories in spaces traditionally dominated by western aesthetics.
 She has created dances, set work, and taught workshops for university dance programs, performing arts high schools, and ballet schools in Georgia, South Carolina, and Virginia.